JHoeflich1/OpenFFLipid/Workflow/README.md

 ## Python environment
 All steps in workflow were performed with the attached conda environment `environment.yml`.
-This can be installed using `mamba env create -f test.yml`
+This can be installed using `mamba env create -f environment.yml`

 To activate environemnt: `conda activate openff_workflow`

+#####Note that the openff toolkit for this environemtn does not support Molecule.from_file('*.pdb')  This needs to be fixed

 ## Workflow
 Navigate to the Workflow directory.
 This contains folders scripts, dictionary, a Workflow jupyter notebook.
 This workflow is configured so that everything can be run on the command line.